 Although most foreign students eventually excel at learning Modern Standard Arabic (MSA): (The formal Arabic language), they often struggle when they want to converse with other Arabic speakers in the local dialect.
 This often affects their confidence as they become concerned with not being able to keep the conversation going, or not finding the correct Arabic language words and phrases when dealing with native speakers.

-So, If your goal is to enhance your Arabic conversational skills and start speaking easily as you interact with the locals, then it’s time to start learning and practicing the Local Arabic dialect.
+So, If your goal is to enhance your Arabic conversational skills and start speaking easily as you interact with the locals, then it’s time to start learning and practicing the Levantine dialect.